-- Students are supported through our strong pastoral system.
-We also have two Learning Mentors who specific students are attached to to provide additional support. - b.
-Some students access therapeutic interventions such as Drawing and Talking via Learning Support. - c.
-During periods of school closure, the Learning Support team has made weekly contact with all families. - d.
-All students with a special educational need or disability have been invited to weekly wellbeing drop in sessions offered remotely for the entirety of the period of school closure. - e.
-For students who struggle in the classroom setting, an EXIT card may have been issued and/or early movement between lessons be permitted. - f.
+- a.
+Students are supported through our strong pastoral system.
+We also have three Learning Mentors who specific students are attached to to provide additional support. - b.
+Some students access therapeutic interventions such as Drawing and Talking and ELSA via Learning Support. - c.
+For students who struggle in the classroom setting, an EXIT card may have been issued and/or early movement between lessons be permitted. - d.
 There are also monthly drop-ins provided by YPAS within school, or staff can refer students to YPAS or CAMHS at parental request.